 Understanding the metrics is vital for making improvements and moving forward with updated content.
 Avoid the “trial and error” approach to see what is and isn’t working because there are a plethora of data tools at your disposal.

-A couple of user-friendly data tools such as HubSpot for website tracking or Hootsuite for social media scheduling allow you to see how your content is being used and what actions your audience is taking prior to purchasing.
+A few user-friendly data tools, such as HubSpot for website tracking, or Hootsuite or Facebook Business Suite for social media scheduling, allow you to see how your content is being used and what actions your audience is taking prior to purchasing.

 Based on the data, if your content isn’t garnering any attention or achieving the goals you set for it, you can see exactly where you should make adjustments.

 Make your content count.

 Developing great content takes more effort than writing a buzzworthy post or article.
 It has to be consistent, creative and composed with the customer in mind.
 Start by making it relevant, optimizing its potential, and benefitting from the results.